 Patients rave about the fat freezing procedure in their CoolSculpting reviews.
 Additionally, science adds objective reviews on the safety and efficacy of the CoolSculpting treatment.

-A CoolSculpting review in a Dermatological Surgery summarized the effectiveness ofthe fat freezingprocedure.
+A CoolSculpting review in Dermatological Surgery summarized the effectiveness of fat freezing.
 It stated, “Cryolipolysis was shown to reduce subcutaneous fat at the treatment site by up to 25% after one treatment.”1

 Another CoolSculpting review verifies data on 500 plus patients regarding treatment perception and satisfaction.
 The study published the conclusions in Clinical, Cosmetic, and Investigational Dermatology.
 The study reported 86% of patients noted “visible reductions” in fat from the abdomen, back, and flanks.
 It also found “82% of patients would recommend the cryolipolysis procedure to a friend.”2